avo323/LB2CD-Text-And-Speech-Patch/README.md

 # Laura Bow 2 CD Text and Speech Patch for DOSBox

 Warning this mod replaces the 100.scr amd 100.hep patch files in your lb2 game directory.
-IF you intend to remove this patch be sure to backup the origingal files!
+IF you intend to remove this patch be sure to backup the original files!

 ## Installation: